 How much are fall coffee drinks in cafes?

-It depends on the specific drink as well as the cafe you’re ordering from.
+It depends on the specific drink as well as the coffee shop you’re ordering from.
 Some cafes will charge $6+ for a simple pumpkin spice latte, but at Starbucks, you can get a tall (12-ounce) for $4.25 in most locations.
+It also depends on what you order because some drinks, like the pumpkin cream cold brew, are noticeably more expensive than your regular salted caramel latte.